barsoom/devbook/arranging_a_meetup/README.md

 #### Example introduction

 Welcome.
-Barsoom is a Rails development shop, ….
+Auctionet is ….
 We're hiring.

 Practical: bathroom is there, pizza arrives at X.